barrybecker4/svelte-world-conflict/README.md

 # Svelte Multiplayer Games Monorepo

-A collection of real-time multiplayer games built with SvelteKit and Cloudflare infrastructure.
+A collection of multiplayer games built with SvelteKit and Cloudflare infrastructure.
 This monorepo contains multiple multiplayer games and a reusable **Svelte Multiplayer Framework** that powers them.

 ## 📦 Packages